Bellfalasch/frontend-forum/slides.md

 # Vanilla

-More teams will begin using vanilla CSS as it keeps maturing, less packages and pseduopre-processors.
+More teams will begin using vanilla CSS as it keeps maturing, less packages and pre-processors.
 Browser support will increase for feature we've been drooling over in 2024.
 Less and Sass will not be as common by the end of the year.
+We might even see the devs behind Less announcing end-of-life.
+We'll see a first web component in production.

 ---
 transition: slide-up